sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Rides_by_Day_of_the_Week.md

 ##### Interpretation

-- The clear weekend peak suggests most customer rides are discretionary trips taken for leisure rather than routine commuting.
+- The clear weekend peak suggests most Customer rides are discretionary trips taken for leisure rather than routine commuting.
 - The relative uniformity of weekday rides indicates a stable but smaller base of casual usage during the workweek.

 ##### Technical Notes